 For about 50 years, from 1895 to 1945, China had handed Taiwan over to Japan in defeat.
 These 50 years comprised the period of Japanese rule.
 However, unlike with Korea, which was also a Japanese colony, you do not hear many negative opinions about Japan during this period in Taiwan.
 It is often said that during these 50 years, Japan made various contributions to Taiwan.
 Today, many statues and monuments in Taiwan honor the Japanese who made significant contributions during the colonial period.
 There is little historical interpretation that denies the 50 years of Japanese rule.

 Japan built railroads, roads, and harbors in Taiwan and developed the country’s transportation system.
 The smooth distribution of goods had a major impact on the development of Taiwan’s economy.
 Japan also built dams.
 The construction of water utilization facilities helped alleviate the shortage of water for agriculture.
 In addition, efforts were made to improve crops, which improved the taste of the local rice in Taiwan and contributed greatly to the development of Taiwanese agriculture.
 Several Japanese are honored in Taiwan today as “contributors to Taiwan’s development.”

-In terms of education, they tried to assimilate Taiwanese children into Japan through schooling, so they sent Taiwanese children to elementary school.
-Taiwanese who received Japanese education (currently elderly people in their 80s) can speak Japanese.
+In terms of education, efforts were made to assimilate Taiwanese children into Japan through schooling.
+Therefore, Taiwanese children were sent to elementary school.
+Taiwanese who received a Japanese education (currently, elderly people in their 80s) can speak Japanese.
 Many Taiwanese have a good impression of Japan.